-This English-language webinar will focus on communicating health equity data to public health decision-makers who address population health inequities.
-Strategies for framing health equity data to highlight the root causes of inequities will be presented, as well as approaches to knowledge translation and mobilization in the health status reporting of data relating to the social determinants of health.
+This English-language webinar focused on communicating health equity data to public health decision-makers who address population health inequities.
+Strategies for framing health equity data to highlight the root causes of inequities were presented, as well as approaches to knowledge translation and mobilization in the health status reporting of data relating to the social determinants of health.

-- understand health equity indicators and how to integrate into health status reporting
+- health equity indicators and how to integrate into health status reporting

-- apply practices for knowledge mobilization and communication of health equity data; and
+- practices for knowledge mobilization and communication of health equity data; and

-- create ways to frame data to highlight the root causes of health inequities.
+- ways to frame data to highlight the root causes of health inequities.